EvictionLab/eviction-lab-website/content/updates/research/tenants-pay-for-cheap-evictions/index.md

 {{< pullquote "For all outcomes—filings, serial filings, and judgments—the effect of increasing the filing fee in driving down eviction rates was much larger in majority-Black than in majority-white neighborhoods." >}}

 Current eviction filing fees aren’t set for any particularly good reasons and don’t reflect the actual cost of the court administrative process.
-In many counties, these fees are simply the same as for any other civil court cases.
+In many counties, these fees are simply the same as for any other civil court case.
 In Minnesota, for example, filing an eviction case costs the same amount as filing for divorce or formally adopting a child.
 In other areas, court fees are raised or lowered for arbitrary reasons, such as funding a new court library or roadside memorial.
 [A report from Illinois](https://www.illinoiscourts.gov/Resources/4b970035-98ba-4110-86fc-60e02b6a126b/2016_Statutory_Court_Fee_Task_Force_Report.pdf) describes court fees as “a Byzantine system… a complex web of filing fees, fines, surcharges, and other costs… wildly inconsistent from county to county.”
 This has led to the patchwork of high and low filing fees that we saw in Figure 1.
 This randomness was useful in our analysis because it allowed us to compare high- and low-fee areas that were otherwise very similar.

 This variation in filing fees also signals an opportunity for policymakers looking for ways to improve housing stability.
 If people are paying the same amount to get divorced as to evict a tenant, it exposes the fundamental arbitrariness of these fees.
 Filing fees are bureaucratic artifacts that have little reason to remain at their current levels.
 Increasing these fees could dramatically reduce evictions and help tenants remain stably housed.